 DenominatorTotal midyear resident population for the same calendar year.

 Why Is This Important?In the U.S., there are more than 140,000 deaths due to stroke each year ([https://www.cdc.gov/stroke/facts.htm]).
-Stroke, the death of brain tissue usually resulting from artery blockage, was the fifth leading cause of death in Utah in 2018.
-There were 919 deaths with stroke as the underlying cause of death in the state.
+Stroke, the death of brain tissue usually resulting from artery blockage, was the sixth leading cause of death in Utah in 2020.
+There were 916 deaths with stroke as the underlying cause of death in the state.

 Healthy People Objective HDS-3:Reduce stroke deaths

 How Are We Doing?Utah is getting closer to its target of reducing stroke deaths to 28.2 per 100,000 population.
 Death rates for stroke have generally declined in recent decades.
 This trend is likely related to improvements in acute stroke care and in improved detection and treatment of hypertension, a risk factor for stroke.
 In 1999 (the year ICD-10 codes were adopted for death coding), the age-adjusted death rate for stroke in Utah was 61.3 per 100,000 population.
 In 2020, the age-adjusted death rate was 34.0 per 100,000 population.

 How Do We Compare With the U.S.?In 2020, the age-adjusted Utah rate was 34.0 per 100,000.

 In comparison, the 2019 U.S. rate was 37.0 per 100,000.

 U.S. data were obtained through CDC WONDER.
 Age-adjusted rates assume the age distribution for Utah and the U.S. are the same; in other words, it provides rates as though both populations have the same number of people in each age group.
 The age-adjusted rate for Utah is only a little lower than the national rate.